 WISPORT uses a quick carrying system called the FAS (Full Adjustable System) and consists of shoulder straps falling vertically with webbing and buckles to adjust to your length.

 The padded waist belt is removable which means you can use them with other webbing systems, or even with plate carriers and vests.
 The shoulder straps are made of a quality Fastex buckles and the chest strap has bladder-hose clips that can be adjusted.

 The entire system allows enough adjustment to be able to accommodate different kinds of users.
 There are two compartments inside the backpack with a large compartment separated by a diaphragm.

 The bottom section can be opened via a zip on the outside.
 You can find a zipped storage pocket that can easily store a head torch and FAK.
 Like most other bushcraft backpacks on this list, you can find an elasticated pouch to store a hydration bladder.

 There are 2 zip lid pockets and 2 side pockets that completes the storage options.
 There is a fabric snow gaiter under the lid that keeps the internal area clean, with double drawstrings and a strap and clip for more storage.
 Like most good backpacks, the WISPORt features a waterproof cover in a separate pouch.

 - It is a bit heavy

-The Reebow Gear Military Assault backpack is a military grade bag with a compact 34-litre capacity which is enough for an overnight bushcraft trip.
-With heavy-duty zippers and double stitched fabric, this backpack is made to last.
+The Reebow Gear Military Assault backpack is a military-grade bag with a compact 34-liter capacity which is enough for an overnight bushcraft trip.
+With heavy-duty zippers and double-stitched fabric, this backpack is made to last.

 The Reebow also features a side and front-load compression system which helps tighten the load inside.
 There are 4 sections in this back including a large compartment area with an elastic strap and a 10×5 zipper slot for small items.